Fmukanda/airbnb-clone-project/README.md

      - Social media links
      - Copyright information

-    *Each component will be designed for reusability and consistency across the application.*
+    Each component will be designed for reusability and consistency across the application.

+## Backend Project
+> ### Overview
+The project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
+It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
+> ### Project Goal
+To build a scalable web application that is designed to clone the robust booking platform of Airbnb.
+> ### Tech Stack
+ - Django
+ - MySQL
+ - GraphQL
+ - Docker
+ - GitHub Actions